Best Cal AI Alternatives for Smarter Calorie Tracking

 “It remembers meals for easy logging and has a step count meter, so on active days you actually get more calories—other apps don’t do this.”

-Yet frustrations pile up quickly:
+Yet frustrations pile up quickly around speed and quality:

 “Sometimes it takes a very long time to load a meal and then it’s gone.
 One time it listed a candy bar at 27 million calories."